-Travelling from Darwin to Alice Springs and crossing through the Outback of Australia has always been in the top crop of my must-do travel experiences.
+Travelling from Darwin to Alice Springs on the Stuart Highway and crossing through the Australian Outback on a road trip has always been in the top crop of my must-do travel experiences.
 Over the past two years travelling in the country, I recently found myself having touched upon all States of Australia in some way or another, with only one left to conquer – The Northern Territory.

-After some time spent traversing the cities and aboriginal lands of Western Australia, I took a flight from Perth to Darwin to start another adventure into more of the country’s dry, dusty hinterland – that of the mysterious and hard to traverse Outback.
+After some time spent traversing the cities and aboriginal lands of Western Australia, I took a flight from Perth to Darwin to start another adventure into more of the country’s dry, dusty hinterland – that of the mysterious, hard to traverse and famed Outback.

 Darwin didn’t excite me, despite its crazy-fun wave pool, outdoor cinema, evening markets and scenic-historical walking spots.
 Sadly, its rough and rowdy backpacker scene largely offsets the rural calm.
 However, it is the place you come to see Litchfield or Kakadu National Parks and all the crocodiles for which this area is famed.

-Or, like me, you come here to begin a five-day overland journey through the Outback that finishes up in Alice Springs for the Uluru (Ayers Rock) highlight.
+Or, like me, you come here to begin a five-day tour of Outback Australia, on a trip southbound that finishes up in Alice Springs for the Uluru (Ayers Rock) highlight.

-Outback Road Trip Day 1: Leaving Darwin for Edith Falls, Mataranka Thermal Springs & Daly Waters
+Outback Road Trip Day 1: Darwin to Edith Falls, Mataranka Thermal Springs & Daly Waters

 Passing through the nondescript town of Katherine is simply for the purpose of a snack stop, on the way to the serene Mataranka Thermal Springs for another swim.
 Here you can wade through small pockets of jade and emerald waters set within a dense palm forest.

-The highlight of the long day’s drive though is the first over-night resting stop – Daly Waters.
+Driving in the Outback in always long.
+The wide open stretched of road are sometimes relaxing as you pass through them, and other times exhausting with the sand dust and intense heat.
+The highlight of the long day’s drive though is the first over-night resting stop – visiting Daly Waters.
 Just over 600kms south of Darwin, this quirky, tiny town is a fascinating pit stop with a historic pub that has been open to the public since 1938, when people from the nearby airfield used to pass through, leaving an eclectic mix of memorabilia.

 Outback Road Trip Day 2: Devil’s Marbles & Alice Springs